 Detachable Magazines – 10 round limit

+High capacity magazines are another frequent target of laws trying to define and ban assault rifles.
 They also play into handgun laws as any handgun sold in Maryland is limited to a 10 round magazine.
-There are plenty of guns that can hold more, but when you buy such a gun in Maryland you will get a 10 round magazine.
+There are plenty of guns that can hold more, but when you buy such a gun in Maryland, it will come with a 10 round magazine.

 However, this doesn’t mean it is illegal to own a higher capacity magazine.
-They are perfectly legal to own.
+It is perfectly legal to own.
 You just cannot buy it in Maryland, and any gun you buy in Maryland will come with a magazine holding 10 rounds or less.
 But you can buy it somewhere else and own it in Maryland.

 Rifles & Shotguns

-Maryland does not ban or regulate rifles or shotguns as long as they are not classified as assault weapons.
+Individuals must be 18 or older to purchase a long gun (shotgun or rifle).
 You do not need a permit to purchase a shotgun or most “normal” rifles.

-So you cannot own a sawed off shotgun (sorry Al Capone) or blunderbuss (sorry Jack Sparrow, er, I mean Captain Jack Sparrow).
+So you cannot own most of the modern AR15 style rifles (sorry John Wick), or a sawed off shotgun (sorry Al Capone), or a blunderbuss (sorry Jack Sparrow, er, I mean Captain Jack Sparrow).

 Handgun Ownership

 Handguns are not banned in Maryland, but they are heavily regulated.
 You must have a license to buy one.
-You must take a safety test to get the license.
+You must be 21 years old.
+You must take a multi-day course and pass a safety test to get the license.
 And your guns will be registered with the state at the time of purchase.

 Transportation